Everything You Need to Know About Law Firm Revenue

 Image shows money/revenue

 Revenue is key to the sustainability and success of any business.
-It’s also an important metric for law firm owners to track—especially if you want to grow your firm and improve your profitability
+It’s also an important metric for law firm owners to track—especially if you want to grow your firm and improve your profitability.

-In this blog post, we’ll cover what you need to know about average law firm revenue.
-We’ll include the average amount of compensation that attorneys bring in, the key factors affecting law firm revenue and ways you can increase revenue at your firm.
-You can use the guide to help you measure your firm’s success and increase its revenue—and set your firm’s revenue goals more accurately.
+You’ll learn the average amount of compensation that attorneys bring in, key factors affecting law firm revenue, and ways you can increase revenue at your firm.
+Use the guide to help measure your firm’s success, increase its revenue, and set revenue goals more accurately.

 What is the average law firm revenue?

-How much revenue does a small law firm make?
+How much revenue do solo and small law firms make?

 If you’re wondering what the average small law firm revenue potential is, the same report found that lawyers who worked in-house at a small law firm earned an average of $210,000 in 2019.